Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: FTPL for decoupled bandits

 \end{corollary} In general, our bound coincides with \citet{rouyer2020decoupled} for $\beta=2/3$.
 Given the correspondence $\alpha = 1/(1-\beta)$ noted earlier, this similarity is natural.
 However, under specific conditions on the suboptimality gaps, their overall bound can become tighter, as their first term reduces from $\gO(K/\Delta_\Min)$ to $\gO\qty(\sqrt{\frac{K}{\Delta_\Min}\sum_{i\ne i^*}\frac{1}{\Delta_i}})$.
 In contrast, our first term already attains their best possible result without any extra assumptions.
 The relative looseness of our result comes from the analysis of the second term, which scales as $K/\Delta_\Min$, whereas FTRL achieves the sharper $\sqrt{K}/\Delta_\Min$ rate.

-Moreover, we expect that the optimal regret in the SCA regime can be achieved by introducing arm-dependent learning rates, as in FTRL-based methods~\citep{jin2023improved}, though this would require more intricate analysis techniques beyond the scope of this paper.
+We expect that the improved regret for FTPL-based policy in the SCA regime can be achieved by introducing arm-dependent learning rates, as in FTRL-based methods~\citep{jin2023improved}.
+However, this would require significantly intricate analysis, since arm-dependent learning rates in FTPL are indeed equivalent to using arm-dependent perturbations with arm-independent learning rates in (\ref{eq: it FTPL}), leading to FTPL with non-i.i.d.~perturbations.
+We leave the development of such an analysis for future work, as it is beyond the scope of this paper.